 We’ll take your advice, Natalie!

-Owner of Cliveden estate, an author in her own right and now the brains behind the first ever Cliveden Literary Festival, Natalie Livingstone knows a thing or two about the local area.
+Owner of Cliveden estate and the brains behind its first ever Literary Festival, Natalie Livingstone knows a thing or two about the local area.
 Here's where she likes to hang out.

 It’s surprising that Natalie Livingstone who has time to rack up any favourite places quite frankly.
 Along with her husband Ian, she’s owned Cliveden House since 2012 and has been flat out organising Cliveden’s first ever literary festival, looking after her three children and writing a best-selling book.
 The Mistresses of Cliveden tells the story of the women associated with the legendary, sumptuous country house, once infamous for The Profumo Affair, now a 5-star hotel and National Trust managed property.
 However, we managed to twist her arm to reveal her hangouts of choice, both in our ‘hood and beyond.
 Over to you, Natalie.

 This is the most incredibly romantic restaurant, where you can feast on gorgeous, 3 Michelin-starred French cuisine by Alain Roux, al fresco, by the Thames.
 It’s one of my favourite dining experiences and a safe bet for anniversary dinners with my husband.

 The Feathers, Burnham

 This 18th century pub is just across the road from Cliveden.
 It was once frequented by Edward VII during the 1870s when he was the Prince of Wales.
 These days our local is a traditional, casual pub that’s perfect for a pint or quick bite.

 A mooch around Oxford’s dreaming spires